nextcloud/documentation/developer_manual/general/security.rst

 .. note:: Please require/request additional programmers to audit your escape function.

-Without escaping the user input this will allow an attacker to execute arbitary shell commands on your server.
+Without escaping the user input this will allow an attacker to execute arbitrary shell commands on your server.

 PHP offers the following functions to escape user input: